KosmosWerner/ScikitLearn.Net/README.md

 **C# bindings for Scikit-Learn**, focused on bringing Machine Learning into the C# environment.
 This library provides easy access to machine learning models, results, parameters, and datasets.

-Built on top of [Numpy.Bare](https://github.com/SciSharp/Numpy.NET) and automatically generated from [Scikit-Learn’s documentation](https://scikit-learn.org/stable/index.html), supporting most classes and methods.
+Built on top of [Numpy.Bare](https://github.com/SciSharp/Numpy.NET) and made from [Scikit-Learn’s documentation](https://scikit-learn.org/stable/index.html), supporting most classes and methods.

 ## 🔧 Installation